-Our Growth Mindset Guide for Parents and our Growth Mindset Presentation given to parents on Thursday 7th February 2019.
+Our Growth Mindset Guide for Parents and our Growth Mindset Presentation are available to parents below:

 At The Brent, we believe that effort should be valued above results.
 We believe that intelligence is not fixed, but that our brains can grow and learn through being stretched.
 We do not believe in ‘reaching our potential’, but in ‘maximising our potential’.
 We can change our attitude to learning, and we can take responsibility for our behaviours.
 There should be no ceiling; we strive to remove the barriers we are sure to meet.
 We aim to be the best we can possibly be!